jbloomlab/map_flu_serum_Perth2009_H3_HA/README.md

     sbatch -p largenode -c 16 --mem=100000 run.bash

 ### Manual steps
-The following steps to polish the analysis must be performed manually:
+The following steps to must be performed manually to finalize the paper figures:

-  4. The automated steps above creates Jupyter notebooks that map the immune selection onto the structure using [dms_struct](https://jbloomlab.github.io/dms_struct) (which is a wrapper around [nglview](https://github.com/arose/nglview)).
+  4. The automated steps above create Jupyter notebooks that map the immune selection onto the structure using [dms_struct](https://jbloomlab.github.io/dms_struct) (which is a wrapper around [nglview](https://github.com/arose/nglview)).
      These notebooks are in [results/notebooks/structs](results/notebooks/structs).
      To open them interactively with [mybinder](https://mybinder.org/), click [here](https://mybinder.org/v2/gh/jbloomlab/map_flu_serum_Perth2009_H3_HA/master?filepath=results%2Fnotebooks%2Fstructs).
-     You can also directly open each notebook as an interactive app in [appmode](https://github.com/oschuett/appmode) by clicking on the links in the *Quick summary* section above.
+     You can also directly open each notebook as an interactive app in [appmode](https://github.com/oschuett/appmode) by clicking on the links in the *Quick summary* section at the top of this README.
      To generate static protein structure images for the final figures, you also need to run each notebook locally and interactively cell-by-cell (giving time for each structure to render).

 ## Configuring the analysis